GeodynamicWorldBuilder/WorldBuilder/tests/gwb-dat/world_buider_declarations_closed.md

 - **default value**:replace
 - **type**:string
-- **documentation**:Whether the value should replace any value previously defined at this location (replace) or add the value to the previously define value (add).
-Replacing implies that all values not explicitly defined are set to zero.
+- **documentation**:Whether the value should replace any value previously defined at this location (replace) or add the value to the previously define value.
+Replacing implies that all compositions not explicitly defined are set to zero.
+To only replace the defined compositions use the replace only defined option.
-- **enum**:[replace]
+- **enum**:[replace, only replace defined, add, subtract]
 ::::::::::::::::